PARTY WALL PROCESS

 This is a legal document which:

 - sets out the work that will be carried out

 - says about the timings and how the work is to be carried out (for example to limit continuous periods of time when excessively noisy work can be carried out);

 - specifies any additional work required (for example necessary protection to prevent damage);

 - often contains a record of the condition of the adjoining property before the work begins (so that any damage to the adjoining land or buildings can be properly attributed and made good);

-- allows access for the surveyor(s) to inspect the works while they're going on as may be necessary (to see that they are in accordance with the award).
+- allows access for the surveyor(s) to inspect the works while they're ongoing as and when it may be necessary (to monitor that they are in accordance with the award).